infracost/infracost-azure-devops/examples/slack/README.md

 # Slack Example

-This example shows how to send cost estimates to Slack using Azure DevOps pipeline tasks.
+This example shows how to send cost estimates to Slack using Infracost Azure Pipelines tasks.

 Slack message blocks have a 3000 char limit so the Infracost CLI automatically truncates the middle of slack-message output formats.